matross-gh/platform-engineering-copilot/PROMPT-GUIDE.md

 #### Basic Onboarding

-**Simple Onboarding**:
+**Simple Onboarding Request**:
 ```
 "I need to onboard a new mission for NAVWAR"
 ```

-**System Response**:
+**System Response** (Acknowledges but doesn't ask questions):
 ```
-Great!
-I'll help you onboard a new mission.
-Let me gather some information:
+I'll help you onboard a new mission for NAVWAR.
+To create a complete onboarding request, I'll need:

-1. What's the mission name?
+- Mission name
-2. What's your rank and service branch?
+- Your rank and service branch
-3. What type of application are you deploying?
+- Contact email
+- Type of application/services needed
-4. Which cloud environment do you need (Commercial or Government)?
+- Cloud environment (Commercial or Government)
+- Classification level
+- Expected user count
+- Compliance requirements

+You can provide these details now, or I can create a draft and you can fill in details later.
 ```

+**Reality**: The system does **NOT** ask follow-up questions interactively.
+It will tell you what's needed, but you must provide the information in your next message.

-**Complete Onboarding in One Prompt**:
+**Better Approach - Complete Onboarding in One Prompt**:
 ```
 "I need to onboard a new mission called 'Tactical Edge Platform' for NAVWAR.
 I'm Commander Sarah Johnson from the Navy.
 We need to deploy a microservices